Watch the Disney Plus shows for January

 Disney Plus will release a series of movies, documentaries, and series in January.

-In addition to the posts related to Marvel, new movies and original content are also included.
+In addition to articles related to Marvel, new movies and original content are also included.

 Read more: Where and how to see Disney + in Costa Rica today?

-For example, there will be 15 WandaVision available on Friday telling the story of these two Avengers.
+For example, 15 WandaVisions will be available on Friday telling the story of these Avengers.

 Films